Airbnb PM interview (questions, process and prep)

 After talking to the recruiter, you’ll have two interviews.
 These will take place over the phone or video call and will last 30 to 45 minutes each.

-1.3.1 Hiring manager interview
+2.3.1 Hiring manager interview

 The first interview is usually with the hiring manager.
-Be ready to go more in-depth on your domain knowledge (e.g. marketplaces, travel, demand / supply growth, etc.) than you did in the recruiter phone screen.
+Be ready to go more in-depth on your domain knowledge (e.g. marketplaces, travel, demand/supply growth, etc.) than you did in the recruiter phone screen.
 Expect the following types of questions which we’ll cover in detail in section 3: product sense and design, strategy, analytical, behavioral, etc.

-1.3.2 PM Peer interview
+2.3.2 PM Peer interview

 The second interview is with a product manager that would be your peer if you join the company.
 They might be from the same product team you’re interviewing with, or a different one.
 While the hiring manager will tend to focus on domain knowledge, your PM peer will tend to focus on how you work with others.
-So, be ready to answer behavioral questions and demonstrate Airbnb’s core values which we’ll cover in detail in section 2.
+So, be ready to answer behavioral questions and demonstrate Airbnb’s core values which we’ll cover in detail in section 3.

-1.4 Onsite interviews
+2.4 Onsite interviews

-If you pass your first round interviews, you’ll move on to the final, onsite interviews.
+If you pass your first-round interviews, you’ll move on to the final, onsite interviews.
 These may take place in Airbnb’s offices or virtually, over video call.

 There will usually be three parts to your onsite interviews.
 You’ll start with a case study presentation to a panel of about ~5 interviewers.
-You’ll then do 1-on-1 interviews with the ~5 interviewers which were on the panel.
+You’ll then do 1-on-1 interviews with the ~5 interviewers who were on the panel.
 Finally, you’ll do a cross-functional interview with a second panel focused on checking if you’re a good cultural fit.

-1.4.1 Panel 1: case study presentation
+2.4.1 Panel 1: case study presentation

 Your recruiter will send you a 2-3 page PDF document about seven days before your scheduled presentation.
 This document will present you with a scenario relevant to the position you’re applying for and ask for your recommendations on the problem at hand.
 For instance, you might be presented with information about supply growth in certain markets and asked to make recommendations to improve the situation.